jarviscanada/jarvis_data_eng_RuijieLi/core_java/grep/README.md

 2. A bash script with one line matching the regex was used for testing smaller files.

 # Deployment
-Without Docker: if Java 8 is installed, the jar file can use used directly With Docker: The Docker image on Docker Hub was published with Docker push, and can be used with
+Without Docker: if Java 8 is installed, the jar file can be used directly With Docker: The Docker image on Docker Hub was published with Docker push, and can be used with
 ```
 docker run --rm \